 Some patients feel a small hard bump about the size of a peanut at the groin site.
 This is normal and often goes away after several months.

 When to Call

-If puncture site becomes red or hot.
+The puncture site becomes red or hot.

-If swelling occurs at the site.
+Swelling at the site.

-If you have severe pain or spasm in the leg.
+Severe pain or spasm in the leg.

-If you have numbness or tingling in the foot or leg.
+Any numbness or tingling in the foot or leg.

-If you have itching, hives, or rash.
+Any itching, hives, or rash.